Habit, Not Hack: Asking Questions (Trainee)

 This is how connections and collaborations begin.

-➤ “I’m planning to use the thermocycler for a long run, would it interfere with anything you’ve got lined up?”
+Give context."I'm planning a long thermocycler run — would that interfere with anything you've got lined up?"

-➤“Thanks for letting me borrow that last week, saved me a lot of time.”
+Acknowledge effort."Thanks for letting me borrow that last week — saved me a lot of time."

 When to Be Assertive, Not Just Polite

-Sometimes, you’ll need to move from asking to advocating:
+Sometimes, asking politely isn't enough.
+You'll need to move from asking to advocating — especially when:

 • You're being delayed by someone's lack of follow-through